LawleyFall2017/230-fall2017/weekly_materials/week10/js8-webstorage.md

 ## Storing Objects with Web Storage
 - A major limitation of Web storage is that it doesn't allow us to store arrays and other objects directly.
-But there's an easy workaround - you can easily convert built-in JavaScript objects (Object, Array, Date, etc) to and from a string respresentation, and then save them to localStorage.
+But there's an easy workaround - you can easily convert built-in JavaScript objects (Object, Array, Date, etc) to and from a string representation, and then save them to `localStorage`.
 This is known as *serialization* - https://en.wikipedia.org/wiki/Serialization

 ### Save an Array to localStorage with `JSON.stringify()`